How to choose a Magento agency

 You need a well organised, experienced and professional agency to deliver this with processes for handling support, and with the right amount of manpower & management.
-Make sure your agency has a proper agreement with structured, documented processes for support, maintenance, problem resolution, warranties etc. Check this is written down in their contract: a sensible and embracing agreement is a good sign of a professional outfit.
+Make sure your agency has a proper agreement with structured, documented processes for support, maintenance, problem resolution, warranties etc. Check this is written down in their contract.
+A sensible and embracing agreement is a good sign of a professional outfit.

 Ask how many support questions are asked each month and how many are resolved.
 Ask how they are prioritised and how quickly issues are dealt with.

 At Screen Pages, under our standard agreement, we offer a 30 day warranty on all issues after the site is made live and an unlimited warranty on any issue we’ve introduced.

 9. What other services does the agency provide?